Excerpt: Iván D'onadío & Gustavo Valdivia, In Every Leaf of the Forest

 𖤘 Short: Experimental

 To delve deeply: across Ulrika Sparre’s life as an artist, listening was both method and ethical stance.
 In attending to what is usually imperceptible, she translated deep temporal traces locked in the more-than-human into sensory experience.
-In the series Ear to the Ground, her soundings became testimonies.
+In her series Ear to the Ground, soundings became testimonies.

 This is the third film in the triptych